-If you’re newish to budgeting, you might consider a fresh start, too, after you’re in the groove of things—once you’ve established a working knowledge of how you want your categories and accounts organized in YNAB.
+If you’re newish to budgeting, you might consider a Fresh Start, too, after you’re in the groove of things—once you’ve established a working knowledge of how you want your categories and accounts organized in YNAB.

 To you, friend, I say, “Data Schmata.
 See ya’ lata.”

 Just kidding.
-But, what I would ask you is how that data is helping you.
+But, what I would ask you is how that data is helping you?
 Do you need your paid-off student loan hanging around in your budget?
 Do you have a glut of hidden categories?
-Are your spending habits from years past useful—especially if you’ve moved to a new city, joined finances with a partner or had a child?
+Are your spending habits from years past useful—especially if you’ve moved to a new city, joined finances with a partner, or had a child?

-If your life or your priorities have changed, a fresh start is just the thing to bring new relevance (and, therefore, effectiveness) to your budget.
+If your life or your priorities have changed, a Fresh Start is just the thing to bring new relevance (and, therefore, effectiveness) to your budget.
 Not to mention lightness.
 Don’t you want to feel light?
 I thought so.

 Ready?
 OK.
 First, log in to YNAB.
 Then hover over “My Budget” and click “Make a Fresh Start” in the top left-hand corner of the screen.

-Click “Continue,” and you’ll be whisked away to your brand-new budget.
+Enter a name for your new budget, I’ll use “My Budget2” and click “Continue,” and you’ll be whisked away to your brand-new budget.

 At this point, you can go back to your old budget by hovering, once again, over “My Budget” (top left-hand side of the screen), and clicking on “Open Budget”.
 You’ll see something like this: